FREELANG Dictionary - FAQ (Frequently Asked Questions)

 A. Most of our lists are reliable, but we don't speak all languages and your feedback is also valuable to us.
 If you need a precise evaluation of a list (because you are a teacher and wish to use the dictionary with your students, for instance), please contact us and we will give you some detailed information.

-Our dictionary was designed to run with Windows.
+Our dictionary runs with Windows, and we also provide an app for Android (search for 'Freelang' on Google Play or click here if you are reading this with an Android device).
 For other systems, please note that all Freelang dictionaries are also available in an online version.

 Q. Is there a version of the dictionary for Macintosh?